Want to get more out of your university experience?

 Ngayulu Pitjantjatjara wangkantja wiya.
 Ngayulu kuwari kutju nintiringanyi.

-Hi, my name is Rhian Miller and I am the Program Manager (Northern Region) at AIME, UniSA.
-I am of Wirangu and Narrunga decent from the West Coast of South Australia and grew up in a small country town called Ceduna.
-In year 12, I was fortunate enough to be part of the AIME program as a mentee and since then have taken upon the role of a presenter, and now Program Manager, in order to increase the success rates of Indigenous students through their schooling years and onto further career pathways.
-While working with AIME, I am also undertaking further studies to pursue a career in Primary Education.
-If you have any questions about myself, the AIME program, or would like to become a mentor, please feel free to contact either one of our staff listed.
+My name is Rhian Miller and I am a proud Wirangu, Narrunga and Wangkathaa Woman whose journey to AIME is a little different compared to our other staff.
+In year 8, I moved to Adelaide from Ceduna, a small country town on the West Coast of South Australia because I wanted to pass school and get a good education.
+In year 12, I was fortunate enough to be part of the AIME program as a Mentee and since then have transitioned through AIME as a Presenter, Program Manager and now Centre Manager.
+I am so grateful to be in a position where I can increase the success rates of Aboriginal and Torres Strait Islander students through their schooling years and onto further career pathways.
+While working with AIME, I am also undertaking my third year of studies at University to purse a career in Primary Education.
+If you'd like to get in contact, my email address is email@example.com

 Find out more about AIME, including the annual reports and the clothing range, via aimementoring.com